-Experiment Steps allow you to test multiple Canvas paths against each other and a control group at any point in the user journey.
+Experiment Paths allow you to test multiple Canvas paths against each other and a control group at any point in the user journey.

-Create an Experiment Step
+Create an experiment path

-Step 1: Choose The Number of Paths and Audience Distribution
+Step 1: Choose the number of paths and audience distribution

-You can add up to 4 paths by clicking Add Path and an optional control group by checking Add a Control Group.
-Using the percentage boxes above each path, you can specify the percentage of the audience that should go to each path and the control group.
+You can add up to four paths by clicking Add Path and an optional control group by checking Add a Control Group.
+Using the percentage boxes for each path, you can specify the percentage of the audience that should go to each path and the control group.
 The provided percentages must add up to 100% to proceed.
 If you want to quickly set all the available paths (and control) to the same percentage, click Distribute Paths Evenly.

 If Canvas re-eligibility is enabled, users who enter the Canvas and go down a randomly chosen path will go down the same path again if they become re-eligible and re-enter the Canvas.
 This maintains the validity of the experiment and associated analytics.

-Step 3: Create Paths
+Step 3: Create paths

-Each path will display statistics in the Canvas Analytics view, just like any Canvas step.
-Additionally, clicking on the Experiment Step from Canvas Analytics will open a detailed table identical to Analyze Variants to compare detailed performance and conversion statistics across paths.
-You can also export the table via CSV and compare percent changes for metrics of interest relative to the path (or control) you select.
+From the Canvas Analytics page, click the Experiment Path to open a detailed table identical to the Analyze Variants tab to compare detailed performance and conversion statistics across paths.
+You can also export the table via CSV and compare percent changes for metrics of interest relative to the path or control you select.

 Each step in each path will display statistics in the Canvas Analytics view, just like any Canvas step.
 However, keep in mind that individual steps’ analytics do not take into account the structure of the Experiment.
 The analytics in the Experiment Step should be used to compare across paths.